-DAUM demonstrates strong performance in both prediction accuracy and interception capability.
-However, uncertainty modeling requires multiple inferences during prediction, which poses significant challenges for real-time online inference.
+UMDA provides reliable uncertainty estimation and strong interception capability.
+However, uncertainty modeling requires multiple inferences during prediction, which makes scoring the full traffic prohibitively expensive.
 To address this issue, we propose a dual-objective submodel for each target that jointly learns the true classification labels and the uncertainty outputs provided by UMDA.
 Prior work (DDU) has shown that a single forward pass can capture both aleatoric and epistemic uncertainty, confirming that learning uncertainty through a single-pass distilled model is feasible and reliable.

 As illustrated in Figure~\ref{fig:distill_model}, the distillation framework proceeds as follows.
 The original UMDA model performs multiple stochastic forward passes to obtain the predictive mean and variance; the variance serves as the uncertainty estimate for each submodel.
 This uncertainty, together with the ground-truth labels, forms the dual learning targets for the distilled model.
 Since the distilled uncertainty labels and classification labels typically differ in magnitude, directly training on both objectives would cause the classification loss to dominate, leaving insufficient signal for uncertainty learning.
 Given that uncertainty-based interception relies on relative proportions rather than absolute values, we propose a heuristic label adjustment strategy.
 Let $y_i \in \{0,1\}$ denote the classification label of sample $i$, and $u_i$ the corresponding output uncertainty.
 We first compute the mean label $\bar{y} = \frac{1}{N}\sum_{i=1}^N y_i$ and the mean uncertainty $\bar{u} = \frac{1}{N}\sum_{i=1}^N u_i$ over all $N$ samples.
 The ratio of these two means is $\rho = \bar{y} / \bar{u}$, and every uncertainty value is rescaled by this ratio:

 This rescaling enforces $\frac{1}{N}\sum_{i=1}^N \tilde{u}_i = \bar{y}$, aligning the average uncertainty with the mean label.
 Under this adjustment, the model can effectively learn both the predicted probabilities and the uncertainty estimates simultaneously.